 WHY DO WE CONSIDER “SUBLOBAR RESECTION” FOR PULMONARY MALIGNANCIES?

 Over the years, several thoracic surgical investigators have questioned, “Why not consider sublobar resection for early-stage lung cancer, particularly among patients with impaired cardiopulmonary reserve who might not be candidates for lobectomy?”
-It is interesting to reflect on the evolutionary concepts of surgical resection for cancer that have developed since the “radical resection dogma” of Halsted established in the late 19th century and extending until now in some circles.7 The controversy over the appropriateness of ...
+It is interesting to reflect on the evolutionary concepts of surgical resection for cancer that have developed since the “radical resection dogma” of Halsted established in the late 19th century and extending until now in some circles.7 The controversy over the ...